Solitea/IdokladSdk/README.md

 # Application

-**iDoklad** is online accounting from Solitea Czech Republic.
+**iDoklad** is online accounting from Solitea.
 Ideal for self employed and small businesses.
 The easiest way to conveniently create, print and manage your invoices online from anywhere.
 Get started now!

 [iDoklad.cz](https://www.idoklad.cz/)
 [iDoklad.sk](https://www.idoklad.sk/)